h-terao/muli/README.md

 ### Add options

 You can add any options by adding parameters in Command's methods.
-For example, if you implement a `filter` method that accepts a threshold parameter, threshold is automatically added into options.
+For example, if you implement a `filter` method that accepts a threshold parameter, threshold is automatically added into options of the subcommand.
 In addition, you can set default values by set default values of methods' parameters.
 Note that you must annotate types of parameters to decide types of parameters.